-Kyoto is a traveller’s paradise for Buddhist temples and shrines and heralded as the Traditional Capital of Japan, the number of tourists flocking to these historical places of worship just keeps climbing.
+Kyoto is a traveller’s paradise for Buddhist temples and shrines (like Kinkakuji) and heralded as the Traditional Capital of Japan, the number of tourists flocking to these historical places of worship just keeps climbing.
 A prime example is ‘金閣寺’ (きんかくじ or Kinkaku-ji), a photographer’s heaven for instant photogenic gratification, aka the Golden Pavilion in English.
 It is officially known as 鹿苑寺 (ろくおんじ or Rokuon-ji) which means ‘Deer Garden Temple’, yet in reference to its yellow-tinged metallic finish, the golden name stuck.
 It serves as a popular tourist spot and is listed as a World Heritage Site, and is considered an integral part of the Historic Monuments of Ancient Kyoto.

 Built in the late 14th Century, this Zen Buddhist temple has been around some 700 + years, exchanging numerous hands, being levelled several times from the atrocities of war and going through quite a few renewals, till its most recent revival in 1955.

 The shrine currently stands at 3 stories tall or 12.5 m high, with the top two stories are covered in pure thin gold sheeting, commonly known as ‘gold leaf’.
 The first storey is built in a time that resembles the 11th Century of the Shinden Palace style architecture.
 The second story is reminiscent of the older Samurai era, similar to the style used for warrior aristocrats.
 Finally, the third storey is built in the theme of traditional Chinese Zen Buddhism.